Document Type : Research Article

 Abstract

 This study investigated the relationships between sense of humor, self-efficacy, and burnout among Iraning EFL (English as a foreign language) teachers.
 Further, the mediating effect of self-efficacy on the relationship between teacher sense of humor and burnout was investigated.
-To this end one hundred and seven EFL teachers from private language insitutes were selected by convenience sampling method.
+To this end 107 EFL teachers from private language insitutes were selected through convenience sampling method.
 The findings of structural equation modeling analysis indicated that sense of humor and self-efficacy could inversely and significantly predict burnout.
 Further, sense of humor positively related to self-efficacy.
-Another line of the findings, revealed that self-efficacy significantly mediated the effect of sense of humor on burnout among the EFL teachers.
+This study also revealed that self-efficacy significantly mediated the effect of sense of humor on burnout among the EFL teachers.
 The implications were discussed, and suggestions were made for further research.

 Highlights